dpeter99/dpeter99.github.io/content/posts/2022-02-26-game-io-logic/index.md

 - **[logic_relay](https://developer.valvesoftware.com/wiki/Logic_relay) entity**
 Using this entity it is possible to forward a sinlge event to many other entities.
 - **[npc_maker](https://developer.valvesoftware.com/wiki/Npc_maker) entity**
-This entity spawns NPSs and has inouts to stop and start it, or spwn a single one.
+This entity is responsible for spawning NPCs, it has properties to specify the type, squad and relations, they will have.
-It also has
+There are inputs to stop and start spawing, or spwn a single one.

 ### The internals